 For example, a mobile money user goes and cashes into Agent ABC in area XYZ, which is close to his or her home or office, and 2 days later the same person now needs cash, so go back to the same agent in the same area and meet the same individual in the shop and ask for funds, and gets surprised of his or her life when Agent says sorry, I don’t have money, please find it at some other agent.

 In this case, a subscriber with no knowledge of how this thing works will start building incorrect perceptions and feel unsecured about money, and in some cases, he or she might cry his or her heart out and only ask one question: “Where is my money, etc”.
 If this case is not handled well, then the game is over.

 The success of mobile money heavily depends on accessibility.
 The agent is the primary access channel for mobile money as the conduct agent-centred transactions like registrations, cash-in and cash-out transactions, Agents trade mobile money for a commission.

-They also act, as the first contact for subscribers and it is prudent for a mobile money operator to invest in agent education.
-In above example if agent gets failed to explain and convince the subscriber or customer about what has happen to his/her money and how money can be accessed from that day particular customer is lost.
-The operator defines agent qualification criterion after considering the requirements of the regulator.
-The density of agents has to be predefined by the operator to maintain profitability of agents as well as accessibility to subscribers.
+They also act as the first point of contact for subscribers, and it is prudent for a mobile money operator to invest in agent education.
+In the above example, if the agent fails to explain and convince the subscriber or customer about what has happened to his or her money and how money can be accessed from that day on, the particular customer is lost.
+The operator defines the agent qualification criteria after considering the requirements of the regulator.
+The density of agents has to be predefined by the operator to maintain the profitability of agents as well as their accessibility to subscribers.

 Hash Tagas : #Mobilemoney_basics , #mobilemoney, #agents